JoseExposito/touchegg/README.md

 ## Maximize or restore a window (MAXIMIZE_RESTORE_WINDOW)

-Maximize a window.
+Maximize the window under the pointer.
 If it is already maximized, restore it.

 Options: